NexusWide/Template/.github/SECURITY.md

 ---

-> This fragment of dossier is applied through all the development stages of the cited project,
+> The annotated applications in this fragment of dossier are applied through all the development stages of the cited program,
 > which includes all branches of versioning and segmentation disregarding the present state of the Application Programming Interface.

 > The atop-mentioned fragments are to be interpreted as the whole of the pre-release versions ( Alpha, Beta ), development versions and post-release versions.
-> Therefore any misguidance of the following policy regulations, through any development chapter of the project, will be followed by legal prosecution.
+> Therefore any misguidance of the following policy regulations, through any development fraction of the project, will be followed by legal prosecution.

 ---